Here’s a question from Michele about resubmitting after rejection:

 Rejection isn’t just disappointing and hurtful, it’s frustrating, too.
 The writer is left with very little direction, as Michele so astutely points out.
 If the writer goes back to the agent with a question or a request for more detailed critique, the agent will usually decline to elaborate or not answer the email.
-We simply don’t have the time and energy to give personalized advice to everyone who wants it.
+We simply don’t have the time and energy to give personalized story feedback to everyone who wants it.
 So what’s next when you’re considering resubmitting after rejection?

 I’ll address Michele’s thoughts in order, starting with the first two.
 After an agent fails to connect with the manuscript, do you submit to other agents or do you scrap the MS and call it unmarketable?

-As for querying that agent again (or another agent or editor at the same agency or house) with a different manuscript… I say you can try, but only after some time goes by and you really hone your craft.
+As for resubmitting to a literary agent after rejection (or another agent or editor at the same agency or house) with a different manuscript… I say you can try, but only after some time goes by and you really hone your craft.
 We really do get annoyed hearing from writers we’ve just rejected, if we rejected them because of basic writing issues.
 We’re going to think their new writing has the same issues, because so little time has passed since we saw those issues in a previous piece.
-Michele astutely wonders, also, if getting representation after a previous rejection means we’ll have to represent the previous project, too.
+Michele astutely wonders, also, if resubmitting after rejection and then securing representation means we’ll have to represent the previous project, too.

 This is a sticky situation.
 I firmly believe that all writers are on a path toward improvement.
 So I never swear off a writer just because they’re not “there” in their craft, their ideas or their execution just yet.
 You never know.
 Everyone starts somewhere and then they go on to grow and learn and really impress people.
 That’s why I’m always going to at least look at a project from a writer who I’ve read and rejected before.
 If I do end up offering representation to them after time has passed and after they send along a different project, we’ll talk about their previous project.
 In most cases, writers who improve a lot tend to hate their previous work because they can see all the flaws in it.
 I can’t stand to look at most of the things I’ve ever written because I know so much better now.
 If the client wants to pursue it, we’ll look at it together and see if it’s viable.
 If it’s not, I am under no obligation to represent a client’s past work and drawer novels because I put my name and reputation on the line with everything I send out to editors, too.

 If you still want to work with the same agency or house but want to try another editor or agent there, do make sure that you’ve done significant revision.
 And wait until you’ve heard from all the other agents and editors who you have submissions out with.
-One of them might have feedback for you.
+One of them might have story feedback for you.
 If you’re really set on working with a particular company and they’ve already rejected you once or twice, really do put everything you’ve got into that next submission, since you may not have that many more chances.
-And, as always, patience is your #1 asset at this point.
+And, as always, patience is your #1 asset when you’re resubmitting after rejection.